 You also have to have a home of a sufficient size and standard for you and your family.
 For two adults without children a home is big enough if it has a kitchen or kitchenette and at least one room.
 If children are going to live in the home, there must be more rooms.
 Two children can share a bedroom”.

-In 2020, a total of 43,900 applications for residence permits based on family ties were lodged (of which 33,466 were first time applications).
-The Migration Agency issued total of 51,044 decisions (of which 39,051 were first time applications), out of which 61% (52% of the first time applications) were approved.
-By the end of the year, a total of 30,003 family reunification applications were pending (of which 25,839 were first time applications).
-Across all instances, a total of 5,507 residence permits were granted in family reunification cases where the person in Sweden was a beneficiary of international protection.
+In 2021,a total of 41,903 applications for residence permits based on family ties were lodged (of which 32,587 were first time applications).
+The Migration Agency issued a total of 38,746 decisions (of which 29,968 were first time applications), out of which 53% of the first time applications and 92% of the subsequent applications were approved.
+By the end of the year, a total of 34,037 family reunification applications were pending (of which 29,505 were first time applications).
+Across all instances, a total of 3,800 residence permits were granted in family reunification cases where the person in Sweden was a beneficiary of international protection.

 Waiting times for family reunification procedures are long and in particular the waiting time at the embassy for interview of applicants.
-The average waiting time from application to decision was 266 days (303 for first time applications).
-It has also been highlighted inter alia by civil society organisations that the difficulties in reaching an embassy or a consulate (due to long distances, security constraints), constitutes serious obstacles to family reunification.
-Sweden has designated Khartoum as an embassy that Syrians may apply from but waiting periods for interviews have been as long as 22 months.
-As explained in Residence permit, there were also important delays in 2020 due to the COVID-19 context and the impossibility to conduct interviews at embassies in the context of family reunification procedures.
+The average waiting time from application to decision was 330 days for first time applications, and 152 days for subsequent applications.
+It has also been highlighted inter alia by civil society organisations that the difficulties in reaching an embassy or a consulate (due to long distances, security constraints), constitutes serious obstacles to family reunification…

 In November 2018, FARR published a critical report on the persisting challenges in family reunification procedures.
 FARR also made a formal complaint together with the Stockholm City Mission to the European Commission claiming Sweden was breaching its commitment to respecting time limits for dealing with applications for family reunification.
 This complaint was first addressed in an EU pilot procedure (ref EUP (2018) 9384) in which the Swedish authorities submitted a reply to the Commission’s questions.
 The Commission did not consider the reply of the Swedish authorities satisfactory, and therefore launched an infringement procedure by sending a letter of formal notice on 17 July 2019 (ref NIF Case 2019/4073).
-According to information provided by the Commission in February 2020, the Swedish authorities have replied to this letter and the Commission is examining the reply.
-The Commission further stated that discussions are ongoing with the competent Swedish authorities on several matters, including exceeded deadlines for processing applications for work and residence permits.
-The Swedish authorities are reportedly working towards improving the procedures and reducing the processing times.
-No further update on the matter was available at the time of writing of this AIDA report (March 2021).
+In December 2020 the scope of the procedure was extended to Directive (EU) 2016/801 on the conditions of entry and residence of third-country nationals for the purposes of research, studies, training, voluntary service, pupil exchange schemes or educational projects and au pairing The Commission responded to a request from FARR in 2021, confirming that communication is ongoing with the competent Swedish authorities concerning expired deadlines for processing applications for work and residence permits, and that the Commission continues to closely monitor the situation.

 Migration Court of Appeal, MIG 2018:20.

-Section 6, Law on temporary restrictions on the possibility of obtaining a residence permit in Sweden.
+Ch.
+5, Section 3 Aliens Act.
 Note that the Swedish translation of “reasonable” in Article 3 of the Family Reunification Directive is equal to “well-founded” rather than reasonable.

 NOAS, Realizing Refugees’ Right to Family Unity The challenges to family reunification in Norway, Sweden and Denmark, 2019, available at: https://bit.ly/34EmRZ6, p.13